coveo-labs/SDK-Push-Python/README.md

 ```python
 push.Add(createDoc('testfiles\\Large1.pptx','1'))
 ```
+For the sake of simplicity, a `createDoc` function is assumed to exist.
+This function returns documents formatted the same way the `mydoc` element was formatted in the single document example.

-This command checks if the total size of the documents for the current batch does not exceed the maximum size.
-When it does, it will initiate a file upload to Amazon S3, and then push this data to Coveo Cloud through the Push API.
+The `Add` command checks if the total size of the documents for the current batch does not exceed the maximum size.
+When it does, it initiates a file upload to Amazon S3, and then pushes this data to Coveo Cloud through the Push API.

-Finally, once you are done adding your documents, you should always end the stream.
+Finally, once you are done adding your documents, you should always end the batch operation.
 This way, the remaining documents will be pushed to the platform, the source status of your Push source will be set back to `Idle`, and old documents will be removed from your source.

-Example:
+The following example demonstrates how to do that.

 ```python
 push = CoveoPush.Push(sourceId, orgId, apiKey)